leebyounghan/byounhanlee.github.io/_pages/about.md

 - **2023**: Paper published at EACL 2023 (Findings)

 ## Background
-Before focusing on AI research, I completed dual degrees in Sociology and Applied Artificial Intelligence, which provides me with a unique interdisciplinary perspective on the societal implications of AI technologies.
+Completed dual degrees in Sociology and Applied Artificial Intelligence at Ajou University, providing a unique interdisciplinary perspective on the societal implications of AI technologies.